• Home

 To get started with the Combo Chart maker (ChartExpo), follow the simple steps below:

-• Export the data above into your Excel sheet and select your desire visualization i.e. Double Axis Line and Bar Chart.
+• Export the data above into your Excel sheet and select your desired visualization i.e. Double Axis Line and Bar Chart.

 combo chart in Excel

-• Once the Double Axis Line and Bar Chart show, click the Create Chart from Selection button, as shown below.
+• Once the Double Axis Line and Bar Chart are shown, click the Create Chart from the Selection button, as shown below.

 combo chart in Excel

-• You will have default look of your chart based on this data as below:
+• You will have a default look at your chart based on this data as below:

 combo chart in Excel